domRiddle/ASF/High-performance-setup.md

 ## Recommended optimization

 - Ensure that you're using default value of `OptimizationMode` which is `MaxPerformance`.
 This is by far the most important setting, as using `MinMemoryUsage` value has dramatic effects on performance.
 - Enable server GC.
 Server GC can be immediately seen as being active by significant memory increase compared to workstation GC.
-This will spawn a GC thread for every CPU thread your machine has in order to perform GC operations in parallel with maximum performance.
+This will spawn a GC thread for every CPU thread your machine has in order to perform GC operations in parallel with maximum speed.
 - If you can't afford memory increase due to server GC, consider tweaking **[`GCLatencyLevel`](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Low-memory-setup#gclatencylevel)** and/or **[`GCHeapHardLimitPercent`](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Low-memory-setup#gcheaphardlimitpercent)** to achieve "the best of both worlds".
 However, if your memory can afford it, then it's better to keep it at default - server GC already tweaks itself during runtime and is smart enough to use less memory when your OS will truly need it.
 - You can also consider increased optimization for longer startup time with additional tweaking through `DOTNET_` properties explained above.